-The station is located in the Sales Office, at the head of the reen.
+The station is located in the Sales Office, at the head of the Green.
 Beginning with January, 1923, the hours of the library on Friday were extended from 5:30 to 8 p. m., the hours having been Friday 3 to 5:30 p. m., Monday 3 to 5:30.
 The use of the library from 5 to 8 on Friday is not great enough to indefinitely continue those hours.
 If an improvement is not shown in the coming two weeks, this new arrangement will be discontinued and the former hours resumed.

-Some of the new titles added to the library during February some of the new titles added to the library during February are: Canfield, "Diary of a Forty-niner"; Curwood, "Courage of Captain Plum"; Farquhar, "First Million the Hardest"; Fitzgerald, "Tales of the Jazz Age"; Fletcher, "Ravensdene Court"; Garland, "Son of the Middle Border"; Hergessheimer, "Bright Shawl"; Maughan, "On a Chinese Screen"; Robinson, "Mind in the Making"; Stewart, "Parody Outline of History"; Traprock, "My Northern Exposure."
+Some of the new titles added to the library during February are: Canfield, "Diary of a Forty-niner"; Curwood, "Courage of Captain Plum"; Farquhar, "First Million the Hardest"; Fitzgerald, "Tales of the Jazz Age"; Fletcher, "Ravensdene Court"; Garland, "Son of the Middle Border"; Hergessheimer, "Bright Shawl"; Maughan, "On a Chinese Screen"; Robinson, "Mind in the Making"; Stewart, "Parody Outline of History"; Traprock, "My Northern Exposure."